Papua New Guinea Premier Soccer League: 2017–2018: League split

-Towards the end of 2016, several cumulative events triggered many clubs across Papua New Guinea to split from the PNGFA-organised and FIFA-accredited National Soccer League, eventually forming a rival association, the Football Federation Papua New Guinea (FFPNG).
+Towards the end of 2016, several cumulative events triggered many clubs across Papua New Guinea to split from the PNGFA-organised National Soccer League, eventually forming a rival association, the Football Federation Papua New Guinea (FFPNG).

-During the lead-up to the delayed election of the PNGFA president in December 2016, Hekari United President John Kapi Natto, who at the time was one of three contenders for the presidency, was suspended for 'non-compliance to the FIFA electoral code.'
-Kapi Natto expressed his frustration at the decision, which came just three weeks before the election, and also claimed that the election was deferred from August to December because incumbent, David Chung, didn't have the numbers to support his re-election.
-Former acting general secretary of the PNGFA, Noel Mobiha, later condemned the decision, saying it 'was not in the best interests of soccer in the country.'
 On 29 December 2016, Chung was re-elected as president of the association.
 The following day, Kapi Natto declared that Hekari United, along with 11 of the 18 other associations affiliated with the PNGFA, would be pulling out of the upcoming National Soccer League season.

-On 2 February 2017, Hekari United were disqualified from the 2017 OFC Champions League after the PNGFA filed a formal complaint against the club and Kapi Natto.
-The ruling claimed that by making 'numerous derogatory public statements regarding the PNGFA', as well as several players failing to report for international duty, the club had 'engaged in behaviour that damaged the integrity of football.'
+On 2 February 2017, Hekari were disqualified from the 2017 OFC Champions League after the PNGFA filed a complaint.
+The ruling claimed that by making derogatory statements regarding the PNGFA, as well as several players failing to report for international duty, the club had engaged in behaviour that damaged the integrity of football.
 Despite this, NSL competition manager Simon Koima maintained that Hekari's participation in the 2017 National Soccer League was still possible, but on 27 February, Kapi Natto launched the Football Federation Papua New Guinea and its flagship competition, the National Premier League.

-The 2017 National Soccer League kicked off in May, with only 4 of the 12 clubs from the previous season remaining: Lae City Dwellers, Madang FC, PS Huawei and Besta PNG United.
+The 2017 National Soccer League kicked off in May, with only 4 teams from the previous season remaining: Lae City Dwellers, Madang FC, PS Huawei and Besta PNG United.
 New sides included Buang FC and Southern Strikers.
 The season was riddled with difficulties, beginning with new side Southern Strikers withdrawing without playing a match.
 They were replaced by Vitis Yamaros FC.
-After several deferred and even cancelled matches, the season was set to conclude with the playoffs in August, despite tense political developments in certain areas of the country due to the national election.
-However, PS Huawei disbanded before their rearranged playoff semi-final, citing poor management of the competition, while the NSL itself cancelled the Grand Final, which would have been between Lae City Dwellers and Madang FC, blaming 'the rainy season in Lae, the national elections and the failure of some clubs to pay their fees in full'.
+After several deferred and even cancelled matches, the season was set to conclude with the playoffs in August.
+However, PS Huawei disbanded before their rearranged playoff semi-final, while the NSL cancelled the Grand Final.
 Lae City Dwellers were declared champions, having maintained the best regular season record.